microsoft/distance-learner/src/README.md

 # Code Description

-This section describes the purpose of relevant files in the project.

 - `./src/datagen/`: Module for generating data for experiments
 - `./src/learner/`: Contains the code for our models and traning loop
 - `./src/pipeline/`: Contains pipeline code for data synthesis and model training